ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 **The findings**

-This part is no secret - TCS make this completely clear on the [homepage](/).
+This part is no secret - TCS makes this completely clear on the [homepage](/).
 But it's important enough to reiterate.

 Out of scope from TCS are other key things that any organisation needs such as buildings, travel and overheads.
 All of these things also contribute to an organisation's emissions.